logo

 URL: http://pbp.medilam.ac.ir/article-1-335-en.html

-1- Researcher at Ethiopian Biodiversity Institute , yordanosgermame@gmail.com
+1- Researcher at Ethiopian Biodiversity Institute, Ethiopia , yordanosgermame@gmail.com

-Objective: Mucuna pruriens, commonly known as velvet bean, is a climbing legume belonging to the family Fabaceae.
-The aim of the present study was to investigate qualitative and quantitative phytochemical analysis and to identify the bioactive compounds in the ethanolic extract of Mucuna pruriens seed using GC-MS technique.
+Objective: Mucuna pruriens, commonly known as velvet bean, is a climbing legume of the Fabaceae family.
+This study aimed to perform qualitative and quantitative phytochemical analyses and to identify the bioactive compounds present in the ethanolic seed extract of M. pruriens using GC-MS.

 Type of Study: Research | Subject: Herbal Drugs